rasmi/public-tech/writing/Digital Public Infrastructure and Administrative Burden.md

 Part III concludes this report with an affirmative vision of technology's role in facilitating public benefits access.
 By pushing technical interventions to their most optimistic conclusions, we can better understand the limits of technology in addressing broader challenges in public benefits access, as well as the risks associated with reliance on specific technologies.

 ---
-## Part I: The way things are
+## Part I: The wicked problem of administrative burden
-## Overview: Technology and administrative burdens
+## Overview: Administrative burdens in service delivery

 One in five New York City residents depend on the Supplemental Nutrition Assistance Program (SNAP) to get by.
 SNAP and other public assistance programs make it possible for families to weather crises, put food on the table, afford their rent, and escape poverty.
 For many residents, these safety net programs provide health and stability in a city where it is increasingly expensive to live and work.
 They also support New York City's broader economy -- every dollar in SNAP benefits spent has a multiplicative effect on the local economy, supporting local businesses and their employees.